Traffic Rules and Violations in Mumbai

 Yes, but you must obtain a No Objection Certificate (NOC) from the original RTO and apply for re-registration in Maharashtra.

-You can visit https://parivahan.gov.in and use the "Online Services" section to track status by application
+You can visit https://parivahan.gov.in and use the “Online Services” section to track your application status.

 Private vehicle registration is valid for 15 years from the date of issue, and renewable every 5 years thereafter.